cs-ieee-ist/cs-essentials/content/topics/git/1-Basics.md

 ### Create a Repository from a Directory

-First we need to go to the project's directory.
+First, we need to go to the project's directory.

 ```bash
 $ cd /home/user/my_project